-Indicator (c) The Virginia DOC tool developed for screening inmates for potential sexual violence or sexual victimization is an objective tool utilizing information from the inmate's criminal records, information from other correctional settings, and the client's self-reported information.
+Indicator (c) The tool developed for screening inmates for potential sexual violence or sexual victimization is an objective tool utilizing information from the inmate's criminal records, information from other correctional settings, and the inmate's self-reported information.
 The Auditor was provided with the materials on how to administer and score the tool to ensure that the application is objective.
 The screening information has been put into VACORIS an electronic case management system.
-The Auditor also asked the Intake officer to show the process by which the questions were asked and other sources of information considered in scoring the tool.
-Files were reviewed in advance of the audit and the Auditor requested a random sampling of files on-site as noted in indicator (a).
-Since there were no admission on the day of the interview the Auditor relied on the description of how the person completing the screening goes about the process.
-The tool and the description of how information is gathered and scored supports an objective process allowing anyone trained to come to the same scoring outcomes.
-The PREA policy also sets forth an assessment of inmate's risk, "Utilizing the results of the offender's Classification Assessment in VACORIS and available offender records, all offenders are screened for potential vulnerabilities or tendencies for acting out with sexually aggressive or other violent behavior at intake, transfer, and as needed."
+The Auditor also asked the Intake officer to show the process by which the questions were asked.
+Files were reviewed in advance of the audit and the Auditor requested a random sampling of files on-site.
+Random inmates were asked questions to confirm that the screening process did occur including if they were asked directly about their sexuality, victimization history, and their perceived safety from sexual abuse.
+A description of how the system identifies HRSA and HRSV from the scoring was also provided.